sascommunities/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md

 ### Generating a Viya Token

 A client/secret pair is necessary to grant the SASjs CLI permission to deploy to Viya on your behalf.
 It's sensible therefore to grant the minimum permissions possible.
-And also to ensure that you NEVER commit the resulting ACCESS / REFRESH token to GIT.
+It's also important to NEVER share your ACCESS_TOKEN or REFRESH_TOKEN, or to commit them to GIT.
+They are passwords, effectively.

-We take the following security precautions:
+We take the following security precautions in SASjs projects:

-* Basic (user/pass) authentication is not supported.
-Use authorization_code grant type when creating the client/secret.
+* We use authorization_code grant type when creating the client/secret.
+Basic (user/pass) authentication is not supported.
-* Tokens are stored in a `.env` file that is included in `.gitignore` to prevent accidental commits
+* Tokens are stored in a `.env` file that is listed (with wildcards) in `.gitignore` to prevent accidental commits

 To generate your client/secret you will need the help of an administrator, who has the filesystem permissions to access the consul token.